tmcgilchrist/ghuntley/content/notes/performance-checkins.md

 # rubiks

+## setting goals

 - Y -> Why
 - S -> specifics
 - T -> time
 - O -> others
 - R -> realistic
 - M -> measure

+## grading
+- are expectations documented? compare against documented expectations (*look at the role position*)
+- 0,0 middle min expectation (doing fine)
+- split it down into grids
+- don't do both axis as once
+    - do the behaviour axis
+    - do the performance axis

 # authoring feedback
 - how could you have served the person better?